sgago/thestudyguide/sysdesign/sysdesign.md

 Note that a common mistake is to let the certificates expire, a single point of failure for your whole web stack's security.
 This'll cause all clients to not trust you.
 Automating certificate replacement is worth the effort at scale.

+TODO: How can we automate certificate replacement?
+What service does this?

 #### Data integrity
+To recap,
+- Encryption prevents others from reading data.
+All the bad actors would see is an obfuscated mess of data.
+- Authentication proves we're communicating with the computers we expect, not some bad actor.

-With encryption we can prevent others from reading the data.
-With authentication we can prove who we're talking with.
-However, even with all this, bits could get flipped accidentally or maliciously.
-A hash-based message authentication code (HMAC) is sent along during TLS.
+Even with encryption and authentication, bits can get flipped accidentally or maliciously during transit.
+Therefore, a hash-based message authentication code (HMAC) is sent along during TLS.
 Note that TCP's checksum can fail to detect errors for 1 in 16 million to 1 in 10 billion packets.
 So, with packets of 1KB in size, it happens once in 16 GB to 10 TB of data transmitted.

 ### Discovery and DNS
 [This video](https://www.youtube.com/watch?v=drWd9HIhJdU) is a solid deep dive into DNS and is worth a watch if you have the time.
 Even the first 15 minutes is valuable.

 IP addresses are cool and all, but we need a way to lookup the IP addresses of servers.
 There's 2^128 IPv6 and 2^32 IPv4 addresses.
 Good luck remembering them.
 Worse yet, IP addresses of servers change all the time.
 Sometimes the admins need to move requests to a different cluster or spread load among many clusters.
 DNS helps with this.

-Funnily enough, DNS is its own layer 7 protocol.
+Yet perhaps ironically, DNS is its own layer 7 protocol.

 Anyway, the get-ip-address-from-domain-name is done via Domain Name System (DNS) and DNS resolution.

 We're going from `www.amazon.com` to `192.0.2.1` in IPv4 or `2001:d68::1` in IPv6.

 You can, of course, slap a port and IP address into the URL bar, but that's a lot of work.
-Instead we can take the domain name like something.com and resolve it into its IP address 1.2.3.4.
+Instead we can take the domain name like something.com and resolve it into an IP address like 1.2.3.4.

 1. If it's a new domain name, the packets are routed to your ISP's DNS resolver.
 Your browser will cache IP addresses for domain names to save time.
 2. The ISP's resolver will iteratively resolve the hostname for clients.
 It will also cache results.